Johann Gustav Stockenberg: Life and work

 From 1687 he was employed to work on conversions and improvements to Toompea Castle.
+In August 1705 he was referred to as ″Königl.
+Fortifications Bild und Steinhauer″ (royal fortification's sculptor and stonemason).

 In 1688, he constructed the windows, doors and stairs for Maardu Manor, which brought him into conflict with the guild of masons and sculptors as he was not a member of the guild.

 His best known works are several stone sarcophagi that were commissioned for prominent people buried in Saint Mary's Cathedral, notably the grave monuments for Otto Reinhold Taube, as well as the Swedish Field Marshals Fabian von Fersen (crafted by Stockenberg at the end of the 17th century) and Otto Wilhelm von Fersen.